-Many manufacturers find it easy to turn a blind eye to mounting research that suggests there are a number of risks associated with sunscreen ingredients.
+Many manufacturers find it easy to turn a blind eye to the mounting research, that suggests several risks associated with sunscreen ingredients.

-For the purpose of this article, we decided to do some digging, so that we could help to set the record straight.
+For this article, we decided to do some digging so that we could set the record straight.

-These sunscreens work to block ultraviolet light, providing a physical barrier between the skin and the sun’s radiation, they contain inert non-chemical particles that reflect excess UVA rays and UVB back into the atmosphere.
+These sunscreens work to block ultraviolet light, providing a physical barrier between the skin and the sun’s radiation; they contain inert non-chemical particles that reflect excess UVA rays and UVB into the atmosphere.

 Physical sunscreens are generally opaque or become clear upon application – using them can be likened to wearing a hat or a veil, so the sun’s rays can’t penetrate the skin easily.

-The big problem with mineral-based sunblock is that it has a devastating effect on coral; titanium dioxide creates hydrogen peroxide, which kills the nutrient-rich food that feeds small fish, this climbs up the food chain, causing more devastation on the planet’s oceans.
+The big problem with mineral-based sunblock is that it has a devastating effect on coral; titanium dioxide creates hydrogen peroxide, killing the nutrient-rich food that feeds small fish.
+This climbs up the food chain, causing more devastation on the planet’s oceans.

-In 2019 and 2020, FDA published two studies, these showed that the ingredients oxybenzone, homosalate, octinoxate, octocrylene, homosalate, and avobenzone can all be systemically absorbed into the body after just one use.
-(Matta 2019, Matta 2020).
+In 2019 and 2020, FDA published two studies; these showed that the ingredients oxybenzone, homosalate, octinoxate, octocrylene, homosalate, and avobenzone could all be systemically absorbed into the body after just one use.
+(Matta, 2019, Matta, 2020).

-The study also went on to say that these findings, also found that the sunscreen ingredients could be detected on the skin and in the blood weeks after application ended (Matta 2020).
+The study also said that these findings, also found that the sunscreen ingredients could be detected on the skin and in the blood weeks after application ended (Matta 2020).

-This research is very troubling because it shows that sunscreen chemicals are circulating in the blood, but to date, the FDA has indicated that they do not have enough information to determine whether the chemicals are causing harm.
+This research is very troubling because it shows that sunscreen chemicals are circulating in the blood.
+Still, to date, the FDA has indicated that they do not have enough information to determine whether the chemicals are causing harm.

 This 2019 proposal also concluded – that the risks of using PABA, aminobenzoic acid, and trolamine salicylate far outweigh their benefits, and they have proposed classifying them as unsafe.
-The FDA proposed just two active sunscreen ingredients that are safe too use: Zinc oxide and Titanium dioxide.
+The FDA proposed just two active sunscreen ingredients safe to use: Zinc oxide and Titanium dioxide.

 Research has also found that it can cause ultraviolet light radiation to bind to our DNA, causing dangerous biochemical reactions in the skin, which can lead to cancer – in other words, the chemicals used to neutralise the free radical potential of UV light may instead be delivering it to the skin’s DNA, where it can do unforeseen damage.

-When used in suntan lotion, it has been found to speed up malignant cell growth and the spread of skin cancer.
+When used in suntan lotion, it has been found to speed up malignant cell growth and skin cancer spread.

-It does beg the question, why with the increase in sunscreen are we seeing an increase in skin cancer?
+It does beg the question, why with the increase in sunscreen do we see an increase in skin cancer?
 Could it be that the very products we are using on our skin to protect ourselves are doing more harm than good?

-We feel what the skincare industry has failed to recognise, is the danger suntan lotion poses when used irresponsibly, whilst it may protect our skin from UV damage to a point, they psychologically suppress our natural warning signs and our fear of skin cancer.
+We feel what the skincare industry has failed to recognise the danger suntan lotion poses when used irresponsibly.
+While it may protect our skin from UV damage to a point, they psychologically suppress our natural warning signs and our fear of skin cancer.

 If you are concerned about the ingredients lurking in your suntan lotion, I suggest doing your own research and becoming your own label detective – shop with caution and wear it wisely, but most of all respect the power of the sun.